Earn More Money - How To Start A Blog That Provides Value

 One thing that I really want to stress when it comes to building a profitable blog is that you can't build it and expect people to just find it and flock to it in droves - it doesn't work that way.
 You are going to have to proactively attract your audience to get the traffic flow going and that includes sharing your content everywhere and with everyone.
 Some of my favorite ways to share my content are through Instagram, Facebook, Pinterest, on my podcast and on my YouTube channel.

-Keep in mind I only started podcasting and creating video on YouTube after my core idea of having a blog had been established (about a year+ later).
+Keep in mind I only started podcasting and creating videos on YouTube after my core idea of having a blog had been established (about a year+ later).
 I also encourage my existing audience to share my content that they've found to be most valuable to them as well - like this one :)

 - Be patient

 Once you build a blog, scaling it can take time but if you are consistent, you will reap the benefits.
-As your content library and audience grows, opportunities to monetize your blog will increase as well - from increased advertising revenue, to opportunities to work with brands, getting paid to review products or even creating your own courses and/or digital products for sale - there are a ton of possibilities to make your blog extremely profitable but the foundational piece of your blog, is quality content first.
+As your content library and audience grows, opportunities to monetize your blog will increase as well - from increased advertising revenue to opportunities to work with brands, getting paid to review products or even creating your own courses and/or digital products for sale - there are a ton of possibilities to make your blog extremely profitable but the foundational piece of your blog, is quality content first.